openid/connect/openid-4-vc-security-and-trust-1_0.md

 also known as "holder binding".
 There are three ways to bind the Credential to its legitimate holder:

- * biometric traits, e.g. a passport photograph.
+ * **Biometric Holder Binding**, e.g., via a passport photo.
 This method is well known from physical Credentials such as passports or id cards.
-If someone presents the Credential, the Verifier needs to compare the data in the Credential with the respective biometric traits of the presenter.
+During presentation, the Verifier compares the data in the Credential with the respective biometric traits of the presenter.
- * holder claims, e.g. a diploma might be bound to a person named "Erika Mustermann".
-This binding requires a primary Credential to prove the presenter’s identity which in turn is bound to the legitimate holder using either biometric or cryptographic holder binding or both.
+ * **Claim-based Binding** via holder-related claims.
+E.g. a diploma might be bound to a person named "Erika Mustermann".
+This binding requires a primary Credential to prove the presenter's identity which in turn is bound to the legitimate holder using either biometric or cryptographic holder binding or both.
- * cryptographic binding, i.e. the Credential is directly or indirectly bound to key material under the control of the legitimate holder.
+ * **Cryptographic Binding**, i.e., the Credential is directly or indirectly bound to key material under the control of the legitimate holder.
 Only if the presenter can prove possession of the private key material, it is considered the legitimate holder of that Credential.
    Cryptographic binding is well suited for digital use cases and is more privacy preserving than biometric or claims-based binding since no or few (arbitrary) PII is required in order to implement the binding.

-**TODO: incorporate this into the text:**

-Holder Binding can mean that
+### Holder Binding vs. Holder Identification

- - the party that presents a credential (sends a presentation) is the subject of the credential, or
- - the party that presents a credential (sends a presentation) is a legitimate possessor of the credential.
+It is often assumed that the Holder of a Credential is the subject of the Credential.
+Depending on the ecosystem and types of credentials, this might not always be the case, e.g., when a parent presents a child's birth certificate to a school.
+In this case, the Holder and legitimate possessor is the parent and the subject is the child.

+At least in theory, a credential can also hold information about multiple subjects.

+It is therefore important to distinguish between the information that the credential holds (about the subject) and the information that the credential is bound to (about the holder).
+For example, a given name and family name may be contained in a credential to be used for claim-based binding, even though the credential itself does not attest to the holder's identity.

-Only with the assumption that an Issuer only issues a credential to the subject of the credential, the first definition is equivalent to the second one.
+When it is ensured that the credential is bound to the subject of the credential, and Holder Binding is enforced, Verifiers can trust that the presentation of a credential is done by the subject of the credential.

-> **Security Requirement:** Issuers must only issue Credentials to the subject of the respective Credential.
+### Holder Binding and Reuse of Credentials

+**Cryptographic holder binding** allows a Verifier to challenge the Holder to prove possession of the private key material.
+This is usually done by the Verifier sending a random nonce to the Holder and the Holder signing the nonce with the private key material.
+The Verifier can then verify the signature with the public key material contained in the Credential.
+The challenge must be augmented by the Verifier's identity to prevent replay attacks where an attacker, acting as a Verifier, can reuse a nonce from a session with a different Verifier running in parallel.

+**Note:** The nonce challenge at the same time serves as a CSRF protection.
+However, if cryptographic holder binding is not used, the nonce challenge cannot serve this function.
+Details are described in (#security-requirement-p-30).

+**Biometric holder binding** requires the Verifier to compare the biometric traits of the presenter with the biometric traits contained in the Credential.
+There is no built-in mechanism to ensure that prevents replay attacks: An attacker can attempt to forward not only a stolen credential, but also the biometric information of the legitimate holder, e.g., by replaying a video of the legitimate holder.
+Out-of-band mechanisms must be used to prevent such attacks, for example, by only accepting biometric data from trusted platforms or by challenging users to perform specific actions.

+**Claim-based holder binding** requires the Verifier to compare the claims contained in the Credential with claims form another source, usually a second credential or previously known information.
+As such, a credential that is only bound using claim-based information is not itself protected against replay attacks, but may be useless unless presented in conjunction with another credential that is holder-bound.

+### Enforcing Holder Binding

-**TODO: incorporate this into the text - taken from SD-JWT:** Verifiers MUST decide whether Holder Binding is required for a particular use case or not before verifying a credential.
-This decision can be informed by various factors including, but not limited to the following: business requirements, the use case, the type of binding between a Holder and its credential that is required for a use case, the sensitivity of the use case, the expected properties of a credential, the type and contents of other credentials expected to be presented at the same time, etc.
+Verifiers MUST decide whether Holder Binding is required for a particular use case or not before verifying a credential.
+This decision can be informed by various factors including, but not limited to the
+following: business requirements, the use case, the type of binding between a Holder and its credential that is required for a use case, the sensitivity of the use case, the expected properties of a credential, the type and contents of other credentials expected to be presented at the same time, etc.

-This can be showcased based on two scenarios for a mobile driver's license use case for SD-JWT:
+This can be showcased based on two scenarios for a mobile driver's
+license:

-Scenario A: For the verification of the driver's license when stopped by a police officer for exceeding a speed limit, Holder Binding may be necessary to ensure that the person driving the car and presenting the license is the actual Holder of the license.
-The Verifier (e.g., the software used by the police officer) will ensure that a Holder Binding JWT is present and signed with the Holder's private key.
-Claims-based Holder Binding may be used as well, e.g., by including a first name, last name and a date of birth that matches that of an insurance policy paper.
+*Scenario A:* For the verification of the driver's license when stopped by a police officer for exceeding a speed limit, Holder Binding may be necessary to ensure that the person driving the car and presenting the license is the actual Holder of the license.
+The Verifier (e.g., the software used by the police officer) will ensure that a Holder Binding proof is present and signed with the Holder's private key.
+(Claims-based Holder Binding may be used as well, e.g., by including a first name, last name and a date of birth that matches that of an insurance policy paper.)

-Scenario B: A rental car agency may want to ensure, for insurance purposes, that all drivers named on the rental contract own a government-issued driver's license.
+*Scenario B:* A rental car agency may want to ensure, for insurance purposes, that all drivers named on the rental contract own a government-issued driver's license.
 The signer of the rental contract can present the mobile driver's license of all named drivers.
 In this